bicCluster/learning-cluster/README.md

 ## Other (10')
 - Iptables is up on losamalos and has basic protection.
 (2')
-- Name Node and Data Nodes are separate.
+- Name Node and Data Nodes are on separate machine.
 (2')
 - Hadoop put test on losalamos (2')
 - Hadoop read test on losalamos (2')
 - NAT test, get google home page on other three machines.
 (2')